 Shortened construction time and labor hours

-As CFS framing is very accurate and is ideal for prefabrication, construction and erection times are cut right back, allowing for faster construction overall and less labor hours.
+As CFS framing is very accurate and is ideal for prefabrication, construction and erection times are cut right back, allowing for faster construction overall and fewer labor hours.
 This also reduces the cost of your financing.

 Site security savings